The 15 Best Apps to Install on Amazon Fire TV or Fire Stick

 Kodi is Plex’s biggest competitor.
 Both apps have pros and cons, but broadly speaking, Kodi is more customizable but requires more maintenance.

 As we just mentioned, Kodi is not available in the Amazon Appstore.
 You will need to sideload it onto your device.

-Luckily, we’ve explained how to sideload Kodi on your Fire TV Stick in an article elsewhere on the site.
+Luckily, we’ve explained how to install Kodi on an Amazon Fire Stick in a previous article.